TheyabAlsubaie/pdsnd_github/README.md

 ### Python script usage
 The script is interactive, please type the numbers prompted corresponding to your choice

-### future improvements
+### Future Improvements
-Code will be refactored for enhanced performance or readability
+Code will be enhanced for readiability and/or refactored for better perforamce